Burberry plays hard ball over perfume deal

 Caris & Co analyst Linda Bolton Weiser reckons Burberry is also seeking rapid global expansion for its cosmetics business and not just fragrances, which may prompt the British company to look elsewhere for a partner.

-Weiser said the loss of Burberry’s license could reduce Interparfums’ earnings by 65 to 75 percent.
+Weiser said the loss of Burberry’s licence could reduce Interparfums’ earnings by 65 to 75 percent.

 Last Wednesday Burberry missed forecasts for first quarter revenue growth, sending its shares 7 percent lower.(Full Story) ($1 = 0.8170 euros)